 Response to Public Records Requests

-The city clerk is the contact for all requests not related to police record requests.
-The City Clerk's office coordinates with other departments and offices to collect documentation responsive to the requests
+The City Clerk is the contact for all requests not related to Police or Court record requests.
+The City Clerk's office coordinates with other departments and offices to collect records responsive to the requests.

 Within 5 business days of receipt of the request, the City Clerk's office will do one of the following: